Lindsey Graham: LGBTQ+ rights

 In 1996, Graham voted for the Defense of Marriage Act, which became federal law that year; it defined marriage as between one man and one woman, and enacted non-recognition of same-sex marriages at the federal level.
 Graham reiterated his support of the Defense of Marriage Act in 2022.

-Graham voted to support a constitutional amendment opposing marriage between same-sex couples in 2006.
+Graham voted to support Federal Marriage Amendment in 2006, which would have defined marriage as a union of one man and one woman, as well as prevented judicial extension of marriage rights to same-sex couples.
 He said, "I believe in the traditional definition of marriage as being between one man and one woman.
 Traditional marriage is an institution worth protecting and this amendment will accomplish that goal.
 A constitutional amendment is the only effective way to cut off the growing trend among judges to create a constitutional right to same-sex marriage."
 After the Supreme Court ruling in Obergefell v.
 Hodges, Graham said that although he disagreed with the ruling, he no longer believed that a constitutional amendment was a viable action on the issue.

-In August 2022, after the House of Representatives approved a bill to recognize same-sex marriages at the federal level and that bill was sent to the Senate, Graham said that "states should decide the issue of marriage [...] if you're going to ask me to have the federal government take over defining marriage, I'm going to say no".
+In November 2022, Graham voted against the Respect for Marriage Act, which provides federal recognition for same-sex marriages in the United States.
+Graham said in August that, "states should decide the issue of marriage [...] if you're going to ask me to have the federal government take over defining marriage, I'm going to say no".